why TRACON Pharmaceuticals Inc [TCON] is a Good Choice for Investors After New Price Target of $2.00

 Sponsored

+Over the last 12 months, TCON stock dropped by -90.10%.
+The one-year TRACON Pharmaceuticals Inc stock forecast points to a potential upside of 90.5.
+The average equity rating for TCON stock is currently 1.67, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 2.98M shares, TCON reached a trading volume of 16889432 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $8.74 million, with 44.27 million shares outstanding and 40.26 million shares in the current float.
+Compared to the average trading volume of 3.38M shares, TCON stock reached a trading volume of 6849022 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TCON shares is $2.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TCON stock is a recommendation set at 1.67.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.